gmmorris/meze-docs/manipulating_children.md

 ).then(console.log)
 ```

-The above composition will log the object to console:
+The above composition will log the following object to console:
 ```json
 {
   contents: [